colomoto/bioLQM/README.md

 While most features are implemented in Java and should work without further installation, some analysis rely on the clingo ASP solver, available on https://potassco.org/.

+After downloading the jar file for a release, run:

+    java -jar bioLQM-0.6.1.jar

 ### Conda package

 BioLQM is included in the conda package for GINsim.
-In a working conda environment, run
+In a working conda environment, the following command will to install GINsim, BioLQM, and their dependencies.

+    conda install -c colomoto ginsim

+A *bioLQM* command should then be available in your environment.
-    conda install -c colomoto ginsim to install GINsim, BioLQM, and their dependencies.
-These packages are tested on Linux (x64), but should also work on Mac OSX and Windows platforms. a *bioLQM* command should then be available in your environment.
+These packages are tested on Linux (x64), but should also work on Mac OSX and Windows platforms.

 These conda packages are used to build a consistent and reproducible environment integrating several software tools for the analysis of qualitative models, as described in